mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ### Local Basecalling in MinKNOW

-In August 2016, [local basecalling](https://nanoporetech.com/about-us/news/local-basecalling-now-available-enabling-minion-usage-field) was enabled in a new release of the MinKNOW software (version 1.0.2 onwards).
-This official ONT local basecaller only works on R9 1D rapid sequencing data.
-Sadly though, MinKNOW basecalling
+In August 2016, [local basecalling](https://nanoporetech.com/about-us/news/local-basecalling-now-available-enabling-minion-usage-field) was enabled in a new release of ONT's MinKNOW software (version 1.0.2 onwards).
+At the moment, the MinKNOW local basecaller only works on R9 1D rapid sequencing data; 2D support in under development.
+Local basecalling is enabled by two new protocol scripts in MinKNOW, so sadly we are unable to demonstrate it here (as we aren't doing a live run).

 -here